Many marketers are still confused on the matter of using emoji in subject lines, whether it makes contacts go 😍 or 😤 .

 - or make a good subject line better.

-But, context is another crucial factor you’ll have to take into account when using emojis.
-Don’t use emojis just for the sake of it.
-Based on your content you can figure out whether to use emojis or not.
+Don’t use icons in email subject for the sake of it.
+Based on your content you can figure out whether to use symbols in your email subject line or not.

 According to the data of an Econsultancy study conducted in 2015, a friendly snowman symbol is really effective at making people open marketing emails +(65.72%).
 Followed by the sun symbol (+20.95%), and the star (10.65%).

 “Works like a charm.
 I’ve been seeing better performances in my email campaigns ever since I started using emojis (especially in subject lines) and GIFs (right before the call to actions).” – Amal Rafeeq, Conversion and Data-Driven Digital Marketing Consultant